All Episodes

 NFL under fire for violent hits taken by Cam Newton in season opener.

-The NFL is drawing criticism from fans, from pundits, and even several players over its handling of the multiple vicious hits to the head.
+The NFL is drawing criticism from fans, from pundits, and even several players over its handling of the multiple vicious hits to the head taken by Carolina Panthers quarterback Cam Newton and Thursday night's season opener.

-Can you ever recall seeing the day after any football game a news story about the viciousness, about the violence, about how this can't be allowed to Go on.
+When was the last time, can you ever recall seeing the day after any football game a news story about the viciousness, about the violence, about how this can't be allowed to go on?

-We gotta step in and stop this.
+We got to step in and stop this.

 This is outrageous.

-This is impermissible.
+This is impermitted.

-Have you ever seen anything like this in post game reporting outside of sports media?
+Have you ever seen anything like this in post-game reporting outside of sports media?

 This is cultural, folks.